bezzad/ErrorControlSystem/README.md

 ### How To Install The Modules ###

 1. Install examples for developers (unpacking it to your disk, and go to
-\ErrorControlSystem\Error Handler Engine\ErrorHandlerEngine\bin\Release directory if you're installing by hand, for example).
+\ErrorControlSystem\out\Error Handler Engines\... directory if you're installing by hand, for example).

  Note:
->      If there is not any file in the Release folders, please open project .sln file on
+>      If there is not any file in the Release folders,
+>      run the build.bat file to compile project and create release executable files.
+>      Or
->      Visual Studio 2013 and debug/release that to compile native files.
+>      please open project .sln file on Visual Studio 2013 and debug/release that to compile native files.

-2. In your project reference add this module dll file:  References > Add Reference... > Browse to above path > Select ErrorHandlerEngine.dll
+2. In your project reference add this module dll file:
+   References > Add Reference... > Browse to above path > Select ErrorHandlerEngine.dll

 3. Rebuild access permissions if you are prompted to.